galwinw/chess-unity/README.md

 Chess game made with unity

 Until now I have made...
-- working CHessboard, pieces, and mechanincs (You could play a local game of chess)
+- Working chess multiplayer, working with a AWS ec2 instance.

 Still need to implement...
-- Multiplayer
-- Multiple Themes
+- Better way for people to join the right game

 Bugs needed to fix...
 - when I drag a piece and let go of mouse outside of the board the piece's tranfrom follows my mouse which can break my game in some instances
+- WHen someone hosts twice in a row they get into a game by themselves.